Amit-S-Sahu/My-Projects/README.md

 I'm a Python enthusiast and developer with a passion for building practical and innovative solutions using Python.
 This repository reflects my journey of exploration and experimentation with Python, showcasing my commitment to continuous learning and creativity in programming.

 ## Get in Touch
 Have questions, feedback, or ideas to share?
 Don't hesitate to reach out!
-You can find me on [LinkedIn](https://www.linkedin.com/in/yourprofile) or [Twitter](https://twitter.com/yourhandle).
+You can find me on [LinkedIn](https://www.linkedin.com/in/amit-s-sahu/).
 Let's connect and discuss all things Python!

 ## Let's Collaborate!
 Are you interested in collaborating on Python projects or have ideas for exciting Python-based ventures?
 I'm always open to collaboration and eager to work with fellow developers, data scientists, and enthusiasts.
 Let's collaborate and turn our Python dreams into reality! 🚀